-Maximum Net length (meters) Record the maximum fishing depth according to the net specifications.
-Maximum Net depth (meters) Record the maximum length of the net.
+Maximum Net depth (meters) Record the maximum fishing depth according to the net specifications.
+Maximum Net length (meters) Record the maximum length of the net.
 This should correspond to the length of the topline.
 Note: the bottom line may exceed the topline length due to the design of the belly of the net.
 Mesh length (stretched mesh (mm)) Record the average stretched length, knot to knot of the mesh in mm.
 Observers should measure at least 10 mesh lengths from the main body of the net and record the average.
 Power Block Make & Model Record details on the power block.
 Note make and model and torque.
 Purse winch Make & Model Record the details of the purse winches.
 Note make and model and if possible the wire specifications and retrieve speed.
 The vessel engineer should be able to assist with this information.
-Number of satellite/radio buoys Record the number and details of satellite and radio buoys the vessel has onboard at the time the observer embarks.
-Number of satellite/radio buoys Record the number of satellite and /or radio buoys that are reportedly deployed at sea at the time the observer embarks.
-This information can be requested from the Fishing Master.
+Number of buoys per type at embarkation on board Record the number and details of satellite and / or radio buoys the vessel has onboard at the time the observer embarks.
+Number of buoys per type at embarkation at sea Record the number of satellite and /or radio buoys that are reportedly deployed at sea at the time the observer embarks.
+This information shall be requested from the Fishing Master.
 Associated Supply vessel name(s) Record the details of any supply vessels that interact or assist the vessel during the time the trip.